Russia at the 2014 Winter Olympics: Biathlon

 Based on their performance at the 2012 and 2013 Biathlon World Championships Russia qualified 6 men and 6 women.
 Irina Starykh originally qualified, but she withdrew from the team after testing positive for doping and was replaced by Olga Podchufarova.
+On 15 February 2020, the International Biathlon Union announced that because of a doping violation, Evgeny Ustyugov and Russian men's 4 x 7.5km relay team had been disqualified from the 2014 Olympics.
+The IOC results affirm the decision, but medals have not been reallocated yet.